xdobry/numberenigmasolver/README.md

 # Number Enigma Solver
 Search formula to solve easy two parameters functions.
 For example to find that 4 op 6 = 210 (the formula is (b-a)|(a+b)).

+The program is implemented in java script and can be run in browser which supports ECMA6.
+So you need a modern browser.
+The computation may take more time so the browser can complain about it by displaing some dialog about long-time java script processes.
+Just let it compute more.

 # Inspiration

 The program is to find solution for enigma described in german magazine